 Calpe, a pleasant seaside town

 Calpe is a pleasant seaside town with 2 beautiful immaculately maintained beaches.
-It’s dominated by the Calpe Rock, a towering monolith that juts out into the sea, declared a Nature reserve it boasts a singular typology, with a 332m high.
+The Calpe’s Rock dominates both of them, a towering monolith that juts out into the sea.
+The singular typology of the Peñon de Ifach, with a 332m high, makes Calpe an attractive place.
 At the foot of the rock are the Roman salt mines.
 This environment also constitutes an important ecological site, especially, for migratory birds.
-Cliffs, coves and beaches of fine sand outline the littoral.
+Also the Peñon de Ifach is declared as a nature Park.

-The coastline combines the cliffs of Ifach, Toix and the Manzanera, with the coves of the Racó, Urques, Mallorquí, Calalga and Bassetes and the beaches of fine sand of the Fossa, Arenal-Bol, Cantal Roig and Puerto Blanco.
+The coastline combines cliffs, coves and beaches of fine sand.
+For example the cliffs of Ifach, Toix and the Manzanera.
+As well the coves of the Racó, Urques, Mallorquí, Calalga and Bassetes.
+Moreover the beaches of fine sand of the Fossa, Arenal-Bol, Cantal Roig and Puerto Blanco.

 Dont’ forget to savour the exquisite local cuisine, that you can try in the old town and in the different restaurants in the coastal area.